-Proxy Solicited on behalf of the Board of Directors

-Annual Meeting of Stockholders to be held March 16, 2000
+Proxy Solicited on behalf of the Board of Directors Annual Meeting of Stockholders to be held March 16, 2000

-The undersigned hereby appoints Patrick H. Nettles, Joseph R. Chinnici and

-Michael O. McCarthy III, or any full power of substitution, to Corporation which the undersign Stockholders of the Corporation thereof, as follows: vote all shares or ned is entitled to f Common Stock of CIENA vote at the Annual Meeting of 1.
-Election of Two Directors by all Stockholders FOR all nominees list except as marked to t WITHHOLD AUTHORITY to vote for all nominees listed below Stephen P. Bradley, Ph.D and Gerald H. Ta ylor (Instruction: To withhold write that nominee's name e on the space prov e for any individual nominee, vided below): 2.
-Proposal to approve the CIEN Stock Option Plan. rd Amended and Restated 1994 FOR AGAINST ABSTAIN 3.
-Proposal to amend the Corporation to increase the rissuance thereunder from 360 m: number of shares of f Common Stock authorized for FOR AGAINST ABSTAIN 4.
-Proposal to ratify the select public accountants for the Corp rhouseCoopers LLP as independent FOR AGAINST ABSTAIN 5.
-The proxies are authorized the which may properly come before proxy statement. iscretion on any other matters g to the extent set forth in the The Board of Directors recomm nends a vote "FOR" each of the listed proposals.
-PLACE AN "X" HERE IF YOU PLAN TO VOTE YOUR SHARES AT THE MEETING.
-Execute proxy exactly as your noise in more than one name, each josexecutor or other fiduciary, posterior or other fiduciary, int holder should : is form.
-If stock is registered sign.
-When signing as trustee, Signature of holder Signa ature of co-holder (if any) Date
+The undersigned hereby appoints Patrick H. Nettles, Joseph R. Chinnici and Michael O. McCarthy III, or any of them, the proxies of the undersigned, with full power of substitution, to vote all shares of Common Stock of CIENA Corporation which the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Corporation to be held March 16, 2000, or any adjournment thereof, as follows:

+1. Election of Two Directors by all Stockholders

+FOR all L no ominees lis sted below WITHHOLD AUTHORITY to except as marked to the contrary vote for all nominees listed be elow

+Stephen P. Bradley, Ph.D. and Gerald H. Taylor

+(Instruction: To withhold authority to vote for any individual nominee, write that nominee's name on the space provided below):

+2. Proposal to approve the CIENA Corporation Third Amended and Restated 1994 Stock Option Plan.

+3. Proposal to amend the Corporation's Third Restated Certificate of Incorporation to increase the number of shares of Common Stock authorized for issuance thereunder from 360 million shares to 460 million shares.

+4. Proposal to ratify the selection of $\ensuremath{\mathsf{PricewaterhouseCoopers}}$ LLP as independent public accountants for the Corporation.

+5. The proxies are authorized to vote in their discretion on any other matters which may properly come before the Annual Meeting to the extent set forth in the proxy statement.

+The Board of Directors recommends a vote "FOR" each of the listed proposals.

+PLACE AN "X" HERE IF YOU PLAN TO VOTE YOUR SHARES AT THE MEETING. |\|

+Execute proxy exactly as your name appears on this form.
+If stock is registered in more than one name, each joint holder should sign.
+When signing as trustee, executor or other fiduciary, please so indicate:

+Signature of holder Signature of co-holder (if any) Date